sanjanabintaazad/codepath/README.md

 ### 1. Snort Honeypot

 - [x] **Summary:**
-* Snort is an open source intrusion prevention system capable of real-time traffic analysis and packet logging.
+* Snort is an open source network intrusion detection and prevention system.
+It is capable of performing real-time traffic analysis, alerting, blocking and packet logging on IP networks.
-* To deploy snort honeypot, first I created the VM for snort honeypot called honeypot-2 make note of the external IP and established SSH access to the VM where I executed the deploy command for snort that I copied from the MHN admin console.
-* Now that the snort honeypot is listed in the sensor, I performed an attack using nmap, passing it the external IP of the snort honeypot VM.
-As a result in the Attacks page of the MHN Admin console, I was able to see my IP address listed with several port scan records which is the evidence that the honeypot intercepted my attack.
+* Like the previous honeypot, I created the VM honeypot-2, established SSH access to the VM, executed the deploy command for snort.
+I performed an attack using nmap, passing it the external IP of the snort honeypot VM.
+As a result, my IP address is listed with several port scan records which is the evidence that the honeypot intercepted my attack.
 * Snort honeypot uses the TCP protocol
 * This honeypot is attacked less frequently than others.
+* Snort has three primary functional modes.
+It can be used as-
+  * a packet sniffer like tcpdump(1)
+	* a packet logger (useful for network traffic debugging, etc)
+	* a full blown network intrusion detection and prevention system.
+* It utilizes a combination of protocol analysis and pattern matching in order to detect a anomalies, misuse and attacks.
+* Snort is capable of detecting and responding in real-time, sending alerts, performing session sniping, logging packets or dropping sessions/packets when deployed in-line.

+* Snort uses a flexible rules language to describe activity that can be considered malicious or anomalous as well as an analysis engine that incorporates a modular plugin architecture.

 - [x] **GIF Walkthrough:**
 <img src="snort-honeypot.gif">